 Freestyle longboarding is the most acrobatic, “stunty” of longboard riding styles, with constant board flipping and spinning tricks.
-It’s the closest to traditional street skateboarding, although freestyle longboarding has a less agressive and more stylish touch compared to its radical shortboard cousin.
+It’s the closest to traditional street skateboarding, although freestyle longboarding has a less aggressive and more stylish touch compared to its radical shortboard cousin.

-But please don’t quote me on that, not trying to stir up the old shortboard vs longboard fire …
+But don’t quote me on that, not trying to stir up the old shortboard vs longboard feud.

 Freestyle longboarding is a highly technical kind of riding style.
 Unlike freeriding, which involves riding downhill and sliding to control speed, freestyle is performed mainly on flat ground, sometimes making use of surrounding obstacles such as street curbs and stairways.

 Freestylers are skilled and fit

 Freestyle longboarding requires solid balancing skills, body control and agility, in extreme, acrobatic postures.
 It involves kicking and flipping your board around while you jump on and off it in different stances.

-This style is probably the most athletic and calorie burning of longboarding ! (click here for more about longboarding as as workout)
+This style is probably the most athletic and calorie burning of longboarding – read more about longboarding as as workout.

 It can be argued that freestyle longboarding is not as dangerous an activity as high speed downhill or city traffic commuting. (how safe is longboarding anyway?)

 But freestyling can be rough on the body, as some moves have potentially high impact on feet, ankles, knees, joints and ligaments in general – twists and sprains are common among hardcore freestylers.

 That’s probably why many freestyle longboarders are teenagers or younger adults.
 They are most likely to have the agility, join mobility and ligament strength to perform such explosive and full-range-of-motion moves with less strain.

 However, if you’re not a teenager (like me – in my mid forties) all is not lost.
 Provided your have decent fitness level, with the right amount of stretching and warmup, you can build up the skills you need for some pretty sleek freestyle riding on your longboard.
 Let’s look at a few techniques to get you started.